South Jersey Industries to be acquired by Infrastructure Investments Fund

 The transaction was unanimously approved by SJI’s Board of Directors, and is expected to close in the fourth quarter of 2022.
 The deal is subject to the approval of SJI’s shareholders, and regulatory approvals from the New Jersey Board of Public Utilities and other closing conditions, SJI said.

-SJI will remain locally managed and operated with headquarters in Folsom, New Jersey, and Renna will continue as Chief Executive Officer and the current management team will continue to lead SJI, according to Gilbert.
+SJI will remain locally managed and operated with headquarters in Folsom, and the current management team will continue to lead SJI, Gilbert said.

 Dividends payable to SJI shareholders will continue until the closing, subject to approval by SJI’s Board of Directors.